-The director of safety and security, in conjunction with the public information officer, will develop timely warning notices for the university community to notify members of the community about serious crimes against people that occur on campus or adjacent to campus, where it is determined that the incident may pose a serious or ongoing threat to members of the university community.
-These warnings will be distributed if the incident is reported either to the department of safety and security directly or indirectly through a campus security authority or local law enforcement.
+The campus director, in conjunction with law enforcement, will determine the need for timely warnings.
+Safety and security will consult and give guidance.
+Timely warning notices notify members of the university community about serious crimes against people that occur on campus or adjacent to campus, where it is determined that the incident may pose a serious or ongoing threat.
+These warnings will be distributed if the incident is reported either to the campus director or safety and security directly or indirectly through a campus security authority or local law enforcement.

-The department issues/posts timely warnings for incidents of:
+The university issues/posts timely warnings for incidents of:

-- Criminal homicide - Aggravated assault (will be evaluated on a case-by-case basis to determine if the individual is believed to be an ongoing threat to the larger university community) - Robbery involving force or violence (cases including pickpocketing and purse snatching will typically not result in the issuance of a crime alert, but will be assessed on a case by case basis) - Sexual assault (considered on a case by case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount information known by the department of safety and security) - Major incidents of arson - Other crimes as determined necessary by the director or his/her designee
+- Criminal homicide - Aggravated assault (will be evaluated on a case-by-case basis to determine if the individual is believed to be an ongoing threat to the larger university community) - Robbery involving force or violence (cases including pickpocketing and purse snatching will typically not result in the issuance of a crime alert, but will be assessed on a case by case basis) - Sexual assault (considered on a case by case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount information known) - Major incidents of arson - Other crimes as determined necessary by the director or his/her designee